Why Meditate?

 But here’s the thing: sitting with discomfort is where the growth happens.
 It’s like emotional weightlifting.
 Over time, you develop the courage to face life’s challenges head-on, without running for the nearest distraction (hello, Netflix binge).
 You learn that you can handle hard things—and that’s a superpower.

 Meditation trains us to pay attention to the present moment.
-Not the idealized, filtered version of the present, but the real, raw, sometimes boring or annoying version.
+Not the idealised, filtered version of the present, but the real, raw, sometimes boring or annoying version.

 This might sound simple, but it’s revolutionary.
 How often do we miss our lives because we’re stuck in our heads, replaying the past or worrying about the future?
 Meditation helps us wake up to the here and now—whether “here” is a beautiful sunset or a traffic jam.
-And when we’re fully present, we can actually enjoy the good stuff and navigate the tough stuff with more ease.
+And when we’re fully present, we can actually enjoy the good stuff and navigate the tough stuff with less reactivity, more ease and joy.

 Over time, this practice expands your “window of tolerance”—your ability to handle stress, discomfort, and life’s curveballs without losing your cool.
 Imagine being the person who stays calm during a crisis or listens deeply instead of interrupting.
 That’s the power of meditation.